-Mr. Hurtgen began his affiliation with the firm in 2011 as an Of Counsel, after a highly distinguished career both in the private sector for nearly 40 years (most recently, as a partner with Morgan Lewis & Bockius) and in leadership positions in government for seven years.
-During his career, Mr. Hurtgen has handled every facet of labor and employment law for private sector and public sector employers.
+Mr. Hurtgen joined the firm in 2011 after a highly distinguished career both in the private sector for nearly 40 years (most recently, as a partner with Morgan Lewis & Bockius) and in leadership positions in government for seven years.
+During his career, Mr. Hurtgen has handled nearly every facet of labor and employment law for private sector and public sector employers.

 Mr. Hurtgen’s government service included serving as a Member of the National Labor Relations Board (NLRB) from 1997 to 2001 and as NLRB Chairman from 2001 to 2002.
 Following his NLRB service.
 Mr. Hurtgen served as the Director of the Federal Mediation and Conciliation Service (FMCS) from 2002 until the end of 2004.
 Mr. Hurtgen is the only person to have ever served on both the NLRB and as Director of FMCS.

 After leaving government service, Mr. Hurtgen returned to private practice in 2005.
 His practice today focuses on advising senior management on labor matters, particularly with respect to complex cases involving collective bargaining negotiations and settlements before the NLRB and novel or complex issues under the National Labor Relations Act.
 His practice also focuses on helping senior management evaluate the likelihood of obtaining favorable settlements and favorable adjudicated outcomes of employment litigation matters before federal and state courts.